ExLibrisGroup/primo-explore-devenv/README.md

 -  Edit the proxy server under /gulp/config.js: `var PROXY_SERVER = http://your-server:your-port`
 -  Note that for SSL environments (https) define the server as: `var PROXY_SERVER = https://your-server:443`
 -  Go to your custom package folder and start your customizations:
-    1. Download from your Primo Back Office, or from the [GitHub Repository](https://github.com/ExLibrisGroup/primo-explore-package "primo-explore-package repository")) a new package folder, or take your existing package folder
+    1. Download from your Primo Back Office, or from the [GitHub Repository](https://github.com/ExLibrisGroup/primo-explore-package "primo-explore-package repository")) a new package folder.
+    In case you already defined a package and loaded it to the BO - make sure you download it or else you will not see your previous changes.

     2. Save the package folder(the VIEW_CODE folder) into your development environment under the primo-explore/custom directory

     your directory tree should look similar to this: